grafana/loki/docs/sources/clients/promtail/stages/template.md

 ## Supported Functions

-> All [sprig functions](http://masterminds.github.io/sprig/) have been added to the template stage in Loki 2.3 along with function described below.
+> All [sprig functions](http://masterminds.github.io/sprig/) have been added to the template stage in Loki 2.3(along with function described below).

 ### ToLower & ToUpper